-I was unable to get another job, so I had to move back into my parents house.
+I was unable to get another job in Atlanta, so I had to move back into my parents house.
 I remember getting $122.00 each week in unemployment checks.
 After about 2 and a half months of being unable to find work, I called my best friend Jackie to cry to a listening ear.

 She'd just taken her internship full time and was living the glamorous life in NYC.